tableau/connector-plugin-sdk/docs/tdvt.md

 This kind of error indicates that Tableau was unable to generate SQL for the test case.
 Usually it means that Tableau queried the driver to see what ODBC functions are supported but a necessary function or cast/convert was not found.
 Tuning the TDC file can sometimes fix these although it is a difficult process.
-A future version of TDVT will support an easy method of adding these functions.

 ### An ODBC error from your database

-If Tableau generates SQL that does not work against your database the easiest fix is to note what will work.
+If Tableau generates SQL that doesn't work against your database, the easiest fix is to note what will work.
 These custom functions can be added during development work for a new connector.
-In the future there will be a way to add or change how the SQL is generated.
-TDC files can sometimes help as well.
+TDC files can sometimes help, too.

 ### No generated SQL

 This can mean that Tableau was unable to find the functions necessary (see above).
-Sometimes Tableau was able to run some SQL but it wasn't reported to the TDVT.
+Sometimes Tableau was able to run some SQL but it wasn't reported to TDVT.
 In that case you can inspect the Tableau log files for that test.
-It is helpful to clear the log files and then run just the single failing test.
-See the 'tdvt --help' for more details.
+It's helpful to clear the log files and then run just the single failing test.
+See 'tdvt --help' for more details.

 ### Logical Query Tests

-If all the logical queries fail it can mean that you do not have the right logical query config associated in your mydb.ini file.
+If all the logical queries fail it can mean that you don't have the right logical query config associated in your mydb.ini file.